Exact nuclear norm, completion and decomposition for random overcomplete tensors via degree-4 SOS: Power-trace method bounds using matrix diagrams

 In this paper, we will frequently need to bound the norms of random matrices which have a special structure.
 Each entry of such a matrix is defined as a multi-index sum of inner products of random vectors from some collection.
 In this section we describe a class of matrices for which the sum defining the matrix can be represented with a colored graph, called a matrix diagram.
 One of the key technical contributions of this paper shows how one can get norm bounds for matrices of such a form using only combinatorial properties of the corresponding matrix diagrams.

-Our technique is inspired by the technique of getting norm bounds for graph matrices developed in~\cite{graph-matrix-bounds}.
+Our technique is inspired by the technique of getting norm bounds for graph matrices developed in~\cite{graph-matrix-bounds} (however the discussion below is self-contained and does not require any knowledge of~\cite{graph-matrix-bounds}).
 The key advantage of our technique over graph matrices is that we do not require vertices of the diagram (shape) to have different labels.
 This allows us to have almost no case analysis, which is required for graph matrices.
 This is crucial, as in the analysis we encounter matrices that are defined by a sum with hundreds of indicies (corresponding to hundreds of vertices), and so they are infeasible for a non-trivial case analysis.
 At the same time, in some situations the norm bounds which can be shown through graph matrices are not achievable with our technique (at least not without new tricks).